What Happens if I Have a Valid License In One State, But it Gets Revoked in Another State?

 The license compact isn't only interstate, but international in a few cases.
 For example, New York, Maine, and Florida all have special agreements with Quebec, allowing them to exchange information and take adverse action.

 A Few Exceptions

 While the majority of states are members of the Driver License Compact, there are a few exceptions.
-For instance, Tennessee, Wisconsin, Georgia, Michigan, and Massachusetts aren't members of the compact.
+For instance, Maine, Wisconsin, Georgia, Michigan, and Tennessee aren't members of the compact.
 Your chances of obtaining a new driver's license in a non-member state are probably greater.

 In addition, in order to be penalized for an out-of-state offense, the driver's state must punish the same conduct.
 For example, Colorado has a careless driving statute, while Arizona does not.
 So, if a driver from Arizona is cited for careless driving in Colorado, the citation won't affect his driving record in Arizona.